kantord/LibreLingo/courses/basque-from-english/04-AdjNo/skills/04-AdjNo-1.md

 ### Zein - which
 * Note that Basque uses the word zein (which) in cases that English would use what.
 * For example, "What color is the bus" is "Zein koloretakoa da autobusa?"
-* as opposed to "What are you? - What are you?"
+* as opposed to "What are you? - Zer zara zu?"
 * The idea being that there is a limted number of colors, at least for us males who only see 16. :-)
 * Ok, the joke is lame, but hopefully will help you remember to use Zein with color. :-)
-* PS - koloretakoa is the genetive locative of kolore, but don't worry about it now, juse use koloretakoa when asking the color.
+* PS - koloretakoa is the genetive locative (nongo) case of kolore, but don't worry about it for now, juse use koloretakoa when asking the color. :-)

 ### Vocabulary Adjectives & No 1
-* beltz : black
+* beltz: black
-* zuri : white
+* zuri: white
-* gorri : red
+* gorri: red
-* laranja : orange
+* laranja: orange
-* hori : yellow
+* hori: yellow
-* berde : green
+* berde: green
-* urdin : blue
+* urdin: blue
-* gris : gray
+* gris: gray
-* poltsa : purse
+* poltsa: purse
+* zein:  which
+* koloretakoa: color (nongo)

 [ Go Back to Home Page!](..)